typesense/typesense-python/README.md

 ## License

-`typesense` is distributed under the Apache 2 license.
+`typesense-python` is distributed under the Apache 2 license.